Codepath-UIC-Team2/SportCave/README.md

 ### 2. Screen Archetypes

 * Login
-   * User can log in, if they already have an account
+   * User can log in if they already have an account
    * User should click on "Sign Up" button to create an account

 * Register
    * User must create an account in order to get into the app

 * Profile
-   * User should be able update their profile information
+   * User should be able update their profile information and logout

 * Stream
    * User can select their favourite sports from the list of sports

 * Stream Page 2
-    * User can post thier reaction of the game to the twitter.
+    * User can post their reaction of the game

 * Details
    * User can select different sports to view the game scores